Nicolò Zaniolo: 2018–19: Breakthrough and Serie A Young Player of the Year

-2019–20 season
+2019–21: Injury issues

 Zaniolo picked up where he left off, scoring 4 and assisting 1 in Serie A through 18 matchdays, and continuing to be dangerous as a dribbler.
 On 12 January 2020, Zaniolo suffered an anterior cruciate ligament injury in his right knee during a 2–1 home loss to Juventus.
 He returned to training in late June 2020.
 In addition, he received letters of support from both the Italian and global footballing community, including Roberto Mancini, Roberto Baggio, and Francesco Totti, who had previously been operated by the same surgeon.

-Although he had been set to miss the remainder of club football season and highly likely would have missed the upcoming UEFA Euro 2020, all footballing activities in Europe were suspended by March 2020 due to COVID-19 pandemic, with club competitions rescheduled to be played behind closed doors starting in the summer.
+Although he had been set to miss the remainder of club football season and highly likely would have missed the upcoming UEFA Euro 2020, all footballing activities in Europe were suspended by March 2020 due to the COVID-19 pandemic, with club competitions rescheduled to be played behind closed doors starting in the summer.

 On 5 July 2020, Zaniolo made his return-from-injury appearance, coming onto the pitch after 66 minutes in the away Serie A 1–2 loss against Napoli.
 A week later, Zaniolo scored his first post-injury goal in the away Serie A 3–0 win over Brescia, which was followed by another goal scored at the tail-end of a 6–1 away Serie A win over SPAL on 22 July 2020.

-2020–21 season

 Zaniolo missed the entire 2020–21 season due to another anterior cruciate ligament injury sustained in September 2020 over the international break.

-2021–22 season: Comeback, Mourinho, and Conference League
+2021–22: Return, Conference League and loss in form

 He returned to the pitch in July 2021 during pre-season, under newly appointed coach José Mourinho.

 Zaniolo's first season back was marked by struggles both with fitness and with refereeing.
 Throughout the season, players frequently fouled Zaniolo without punishment.
-It came to such an extreme that manager Mourinho eventually said, "“I will finish with one observation.
-I want to say something that probably goes against my interests: if I were Nicolo Zaniolo, I would start thinking that perhaps playing in Serie A means things will be stacked against me.”
+It came to such an extreme that manager Mourinho eventually said, "I will finish with one observation.
+I want to say something that probably goes against my interests: if I were Nicolò Zaniolo, I would start thinking that perhaps playing in Serie A means things will be stacked against me."

 Zaniolo scored his first goal since his return from his second knee injury in the 3–0 win over Trabzonspor in the inaugural UEFA Europa Conference League.
 He scored a hat trick against Bodo/Glimt in the quarterfinals of the Europa Conference League to confirm Roma's passage to the semifinals, his first such.
 On 25 May 2022, he scored the only goal as Roma beat Feyenoord in the final to win the Europa Conference League.